Expand All

 Step 4

 Now run the code.
-Stay in /vagrant on the Virtual Machine.
+Stay in your workspace directory.

 Type this in the terminal: